saraalat/git-group-assigment/Group 2/README.md

 Facts:

-1. Peter Pan is a fictional character first appearing in J. M. Barrie's 1904 book: "Peter and Wendy"
+1. Peter Pan is the name I gave a giant moth in the classroom today!

 2. J. M. Barrie's name was Joni Mitchell Barrie (not the singer!)